 Video latency.
 Component-based estimation (capture frame cadence + processing pipeline + display).
 We did not have a frame-accurate video loopback method, so treat these numbers as estimates rather than precision measurements.
 That caveat matters less than it might seem because, as you will see, video was always slower than audio by a wide enough margin that it did not drive the operational decisions.

 Firewall impact.
-A controlled 4-hour session on the Cologne–Vienna link, alternating between a DMZ configuration (direct research-backbone access) and a transparent enterprise firewall, logging packet loss and decoder instability.
+A 4-hour comparison on the Cologne–Vienna link, alternating between the site’s approved direct research-network path and a transparent enterprise-firewall path, logging packet loss and decoder instability.
+This was one configuration comparison, not a firewall-class test.

 Six partner institutions, air distances from 175 to 1,655 km, measurements collected between October 2020 and March 2023.